AndreaBoniffay/AndreaBoniffay/README.md

 👋 Hi, I’m Andréa
 =============

- I'm Andréa Boniffay, a French Doctor of Pharmacy and Machine learning engineer.
+ I'm Andréa Boniffay, a French Doctor of Pharmacy and DataScientist.

- I'm passionate about predictive analysis in the field of cancerology, I'm familiar with classic supervised machine learning models (regression and classification).
+ I'm passionate about predictive analysis in the field of cancerology and chronic diseases.
+I'm familiar with classic supervised machine learning models (regression and classification).
 Currently on a joint contract with INRIA (a French digital research institute) and CRCM (Centre de Recherche en Cancérologie de Marseille).

 ## Projects 🌱